 Empowering patients – helping your doctor to help you

 Clearly, good records will help your clinician to help you better – whether that be a doctor, nurse, midwife or dentist.
-We would like to help empower patients who want to take an active role in making sure their records are complete and accurate.
+Patient should be empowered and encouraged to take an active role in making sure their records are complete and accurate.

-Below we discuss a case study, and provide advice on how you can help your doctor to keep full and accurate records of any medical treatment you receive.
-Full and accurate records will help your doctor give you the treatment you need, and can help prove your claim in case of negligent treatment.
+Below is a case study and some advice on how you can help your doctor to keep full and accurate records of any medical treatment you receive.

 The claim of Mrs Jacobs